Luminous Fast Blue Optical Transients as very massive star core-collapse events: Introduction

-Given the high BH mass estimates in LFBOTs, and their discovery thus far in non-nuclear regions of low-metallicity, star-forming galaxies, the primary aim of this paper is determine whether massive BH formation in failed supernovae is consistent with the volumetric rate and environments of LFBOTs.
+Black hole mass estimates in LFBOTs are high, and they have thus far been discovered in non-nuclear regions of low-metallicity, star-forming galaxies.
+The aim of this paper is to explore other observational consequences - for example in terms of volumetric rates and the metallicities of their hosts - if LFBOTs are indeed powered by massive BH formation in failed supernovae.
 In Section \ref{sec:rates} we compare population synthesis predictions for the rate of BH formation as a function of mass with the observed LFBOT rate.
 We then investigate in Section \ref{sec:hosts} whether the metallicity bias associated with the formation of the most massive stellar mass BHs is consistent with LFBOT environments.
 We explore in Section \ref{sec:emiss} whether the selected stellar models can plausibly reproduce the key characteristics of LFBOT emission, with a discussion and conclusions following in Sections \ref{sec:disc} and \ref{sec:conc}.